Government cuts mean that we can no longer fund a free collection service.

 Continued reductions in Government funding means we have less money to spend.
 This means we must make decisions about the services that we provide to customers.
 Because garden waste collection is not statutory (doesn't have to be provided by law) and is not regularly used by every household, we will need to introduce a small charge for the service for it to continue.
 This then means the customers that use the service would fund the costs.
 We think that is fairer than having all residents pay for the service through their Council Tax.

 What we are not trying to do is make a profit from garden waste collections.
-Whatever the service that is introduced, the charge in future years will reflect the costs and could even reduce number of people who sign up to the service.
+The charge in future years will reflect the costs and could even reduce, depending upon the number of people who sign up to the service.
 Authorities across the country charge similar amounts a year for the kerbside collection of garden waste.
 These authorities have told us that they have not seen a noticeable increase in fly-tipping as a result of introducing a charge for the service.

 We will always continue to encourage customers to recycle as much as possible.
-We hope that most residents will either pay for the service, take their garden waste to their nearest household recycling centre or begin home composting or do a combination of these.
+We hope that most residents will either pay for the service, take their garden waste to their nearest Household Waste Recycling Centre or begin home composting or do a combination of these.